oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

 through 3.2.1.12 of the [[JADN Specification](#jadn-v10)].
 Table 3-2 summarizes
 the applicability of type options to JADN core types.
 The `ArrayOf` and `MapOf` types have required options, as indicated.
-Other type options can be applied to individual types as indicated by table cells with an "X".
+Other type options can be applied to individual types where the option is relevant, as indicated by table cells with an "X".

 ###### Table 3-2 -- Type Option Applicability